JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 	</tr>
 </table>

-   -  Inside the low voltage panel, a few simple devices spread those services to wall jacks thoughout our units.
+   -  Inside the low voltage panel, a few simple devices spread services to wall jacks thoughout our units.
       -  Data (Ethernet) cables and Voice (Phone) cables connect to colorful gadgets that allow easier hookup.
          -  Some people call these gadgets "Patch Panels".
          -  The thinner Data (Ethernet) cables by convention are usually blue,  the thin Voice (phone) cables are usually white.
          -  TV and Antenna cables are usually bigger, rounder, and stiffer than data and voice cables.
+            -  They are called "Coaxial Cables" due to their cross section and radial symmetry (Think Bullseye or Target).
       -  The white Cable TV cables use a simple "splitter" to distribute that service around to rooms.
          -  The splitter just dangles there - one cable in and many cables out to the rooms.
-      -  The "antenna" cables (Usually the thick black ones.) are not connected - Note no "spliter", they jsut hang there.
+      -  The "antenna" cables (Usually the thick black ones.) are not connected - Note no "spliter", they just hang there unused.
+         - The fellow that took the pictures hooked his own antenna and splitter up.
+Check out the gadget with the blue Light.

 * * *

 #### Here are pictures of the two kinds of jack plates most of us have on various walls.
--  An appropriate wire runs back to the panel for each "port" on these jack-plates.
+-  An appropriate cable runs back to the panel for each "port" on these jack-plates.
 <table>
 	<tr>
 		<th>Spectrum calls these "TV"</th>